 - Are you effectively monitoring and auditing your compliance program?
 As regulations change, you will need to be able to show that your facility reacted quickly and accurately.
 We offer a full range of compliance audit services that let you concentrate on providing health care services.

-If you have questions about ensuring regulatory compliance as a medical practice, or any issues involving health care and medical law, our legal team at Hendershot, Cannon & Hisey, P.C. is here to help.
+If you have questions about ensuring regulatory compliance as a medical practice, or any issues involving health care and medical law, our legal team at Hendershot, Cowart & Hisey, P.C. is here to help.
 Our Houston health care lawyers have earned national recognition for our work in this field, and are prepared to leverage our 130+ years of collective experience to assist your practice in creating and implementing an effective compliance program that best fits your unique needs and objectives.
 To speak with an attorney, call (713) 909-7323 or contact us online today.